State-specific Information for Online Programs

 430.604 - Spatial Analytics

 This course introduces students to using various techniques for solving spatial problems.
 The course teaches a proven process one can utilize to address common inquiries related to understanding spatial relationships and patterns.
 Traditional analytical methods such as suitability analysis, network analysis, geostatistical analysis, spatial interpolation, etc. are examined, along with recent data science and analytics methodologies that help us extract knowledge and insights from data.
-Students will also use spatial statistics to address the distributional and locational aspects of spatial data within a variety of situations.
-Examples and assignments are drawn from many GIS applications, such as business, urban planning, public safety, public health, transportation and natural sciences.
+Examples and assignments are drawn from many applications, such as business, urban planning, public safety, public health, transportation and natural sciences.
 Offered twice a year.
 Elective option for Govt.
 Analytics students.